PratikshitGuptaI/PratikshitGuptaI/README.md

 - 👋 Hi, I’m @PratikshitGuptaI
-- 👀 I’m interested in Data Structure And Algorithm
+- 👀 I’m interested in Website and Software Development
-- 🌱 I’m currently learning Full Stack Web Development & Windows Application Development
+- 🌱 I’m currently learning Angular.js and Kubernetes.
 - 💞️ I’m looking to collaborate on Open-source Projects
 - 📫 Contact at pratikshitguptaa01@gmail.com